what does it mean when a fish has red eyes?

 Hydrogen Sulfide

-Hydrogen sulfide poisoning is rare, but it’s easily detected by its rotten egg smell.
+Hydrogen sulfide poisoning is rare and easily detected due to the smell of rotten eggs.
 Power outages and a lack of tank maintenance are both leading causes.
-Symptoms of hydrogen sulfide include:

-• Bloodshot eyes
+• Bloodshot eyes.

-• Reduced appetite
+• Reduced appetite.

-• Sideways swimming
+• Sideways swimming.

-• Gulping at the surface of the tank
+• Gulping at the surface of the tank.

-To save angelfish poisoned by hydrogen sulfide, prevention is essential.
+Prevention is essential to save angelfish poisoned by hydrogen sulfide.
 Clean the gravel and everything inside it thoroughly.
 Rinse out the filter and restart it to be safe.
-Afterward, closely measure and monitor the water quality to ensure the problem has been eradicated.

 Injury